memgraph/docs/cypher-manual/clauses/set.md

 +------------------------------------------------------+
 ```

-If an empty map is used, all the properties of a node or relationship will be set to `NULL`.
+If an empty map is used, all the properties of a node or relationship will be set to `NULL`:

 ```cypher
 MATCH (c:Country { name: 'Germany' })